ingenieroariel/hasquel/README.md

 ## Development

-head US.txt | nix-shell --run "runhaskell hasquel.hs"
+nix-shell --run "runhaskell hasquel.hs US.txt"

 This repo contains a 10 records US.txt file, but the original file can be found at http://download.geonames.org/export/dump/US.zip (It is called US.txt)